GoogleCloudPlatform/gcsfuse/docs/mounting.md

     mount -t gcsfuse -o key_file=/path/to/key.json my-bucket /path/to/mount/point

-Similarly, a line like the following can be added to `/etc/fstab`:
+Similarly, a line like the following can be added to `/etc/fstab` (on Linux you may need to add the `user` option to allow non-root users):

     my-bucket /path/to/mount/point gcsfuse key_file=/path/to/key.json